 Before commencing a collaborative investigation, it is generally important for the authorities in question to address certain preliminary matters.
+Authorities may find the template provided in Appendix E useful when documenting these considerations.

 Sharing Information

 Are the authorities in question party to an information-sharing arrangement, or do they have the ability to share confidential information and/or personal data pursuant to legislation?
 If not, the parties may choose to sign on to an existing arrangement (like the ICDPPC Arrangement) or enter into a new ad hoc bi-lateral or multi-lateral arrangement.